mitchellnau/CS430Project4/README.md

 	1. Compile it with the provided makefile (requires gcc).

-	2a.
-Use the command "200 200 input.json output.ppm" to read the input json file
+	2. Use the command "200 200 input.json output.ppm" to read the input json file
 	     and write the objects illuminated within that json file to a p3 output.ppm 200x200 pixel image file.

-	2b.
-You can alternatively use ...json to test spotlight illumination.

-If you would like to verify the raycasting and illumination...
+If you would like to verify the raytracing...

+	1. Open output.ppm with software that can open .ppm (P3) files (e.g. GIMP)

+	2. Observe that the sphere is illuminated, and has light reflecting onto it from the plane beneath it.
+		NOTE: No matter what epsilon I tried to use, the sphere came out grainy.

 Invalid inputs and file contents will close the program.
 This program is designed to use eight bits per color channel.